Group Health

 Group Health Insurance Requirements

+Insurance requirements can vary depending on the context, but in the case of employer-provided health insurance, there are specific requirements outlined in the Patient Protection and Affordable Care Act (PPACA), commonly known as Obamacare.
+According to the PPACA, companies with 50 or more full-time equivalent employees are obligated to offer health insurance to their employees or face penalties, which is commonly referred to as the “employer mandate.”
 If a company has fewer than 50 full-time equivalent employees, there is no federal requirement to purchase health insurance.
 However, once the threshold of 50 FTE employees is reached, the company becomes subject to a tax penalty of $3,860 per employee if they fail to provide coverage.
+When an employer chooses to offer health insurance, certain regulations must be followed.
+Those regulation include:

 If insurance is offered to any full-time employees, it must be offered to all full-time employees.
 The same principle applies to part-time employees.
 Regardless of pre-existing conditions, known medical issues, or other factors, equal coverage must be extended to all individuals of similar employment status.
+Furthermore, most group health plans allow dependents to be eligible for coverage.
+This includes spouses, children, adult dependents up to the age of 26, and occasionally unmarried domestic partners.

 Happy Clients